 Commentary.
 Some land trusts add a requirement for Owner to give notice of payment of taxes.
 This type of requirement is particularly appropriate in States that treat unpaid property taxes as a superpriority lien so that nonpayment can trigger a sale free and clear of the easement.
-Notice under the easement enables the land trust to learn the status of the payment with minimum effort.
-In most circumstances, the land trust would receive notice of a sale pursuant to the foreclosure or judicial sale rules, but there will be significant costs in addition to the unpaid taxes at that late date.
+Notice under the Easement enables Land Trust to learn the status of the payment with minimum effort.
+In most circumstances, Land Trust would receive notice of a sale pursuant to the foreclosure or judicial sale rules, but there will be significant costs in addition to the unpaid taxes at that late date.